GPurgatorio/Master-Computer-Science-ICT/README.md

   <img width="600" src="./assets/crac.png">
 </p>

-#### Hot aisle
+#### Hot/Cold aisles

-The building block of this architecture are hot and cold corridors, that optimize efficiency.
+The building block of this architecture are hot and cold corridors, that optimize cooling efficiency.
 The *workload balancing* may be a problem: there can be the situation where a rack is hotter than the other depending on the workload, thus is difficult to module the amount of hot and cold air.
 In CRAC model the solution is pumping enough for the higher consumer.

 <p align="center">